jonthompson/surfactuator/README.md

 # Wiring Instructions
-## Wiring
-Since everything except the actuators is very low draw all wiring can be 18-20AWG
+* Since everything except the actuators is very low draw all wiring can be 18-20AWG

+## Relays:
+* Do NOT try to drive your lenco relays directly(!)
+You need to use marine relays to drive them (https://www.amazon.com/PACK-AMP-Waterproof-Relay-Harness/dp/B074FSZWVT/) you'll need 4 total.
+* Wire your relays according to lenco diagrams (1 relay per direction/tab) and you'll toggle them with the motor driver in the arduino.
+* Wire your actuators with enough power (a single 25A circuit to the back of the boat is fine.)

 ## Power:
 * REMOVE 5V REGULATOR JUMPER ON L298N.
 This is a small jumper by itself on the board.